-Depression is one of the most common mental health conditions, affecting more than 264 million people worldwide.
+Depression is one of the most common mental health conditions, affecting approximately 280 million people worldwide.

 A sense of hopelessness, the feeling of being “weighed down,” and a loss of enjoyment in things that used to bring you joy — these are some common signs of depression, one of the most widespread mental health issues in the world.

 Clinical depression goes by many names, such as “the blues,” biological or clinical depression, and major depressive disorder (MDD).
 The

 Even simple things — like getting dressed in the morning or eating at mealtime — can feel like large obstacles when you have depression.

 Depression symptoms take many forms, and no two people’s experiences are exactly alike.
 A person with depression may not always seem sad to others.
 And when friends or family do notice signs of depression, they may want to help but not know how.

 Clinical depression is different from sadness or grief — like when you lose a loved one, experience a relationship breakup, or get laid off from work — as it usually consumes you in your day-to-day living.